NukeBase

 }

-function wsFunction(name, data) {
+function wsFunction(path, data) {

-return sendRequest(name, null, socket, data).then(data => {
+return sendRequest('wsFunction', path, socket, data).then(data => {

 return data;